demjanp/arch14cz_backend/README.md

     Inventory number of the dated sample.
 23. Sample Note
 24. Material Name
+	In a comma-separated format, going from more general to more specific, e.g., 'bone, animal' or 'macroremain, grain, charred'.
 25. Material Note
 26. Reliability:
     Reliability of the C-14 dating in respect to the archaeological context.
 Possible values: